samschott/maestral/README.md

 An app bundle is provided for macOS High Sierra and higher and can be downloaded from the Releases tab.
 This app Bundle is also package as a Homebrew cask.

-On other platforms, you can download and install Maestral as a Python PyPI package, as a Docker package.
+On other platforms, you can download and install Maestral as a Python package from PyPI or as a Docker image from Docker Hub.

 For more detailed information on the installation, setup and system requirements, please check the [documentation](https://samschott.github.io/maestral/docs/installation).